 Xu received his bachelor's degree from East China University of Science and Technology and his Ph.D. degree in 2003 from the University of Alabama.
 Xu did his postdoctoral research at Texas A&M University and Argonne National Laboratory.

+The Xu group conducts fundamental studies on electron-driven and photon-driven interactions and processes.
 Professor Xu's research focuses on the design, synthesis, characterization and applications of novel energy and environment‐related materials and structures.
 Our group studies a variety of functionalized nanomaterials and nanoarchitectures for energy conversion, energy storage, catalysis and safety monitoring.
 We pursue basic science understanding of charge and atom transfer processes at the interfaces in various energy systems including solar cells, battery, fuel cells and sensors.